Last updated on February 7th, 2021

 - Preheat a dutch oven.
 Add cooking oil.
 Add the chopped shallots, garlic, and ginger in there and saute until fragrant, about 3 minutes

 - Add the pork followed by seasonings.
 Stir to mix everything.
-Pour in the liquid from soaking the mushrooms and top up with water if necessary, just enough to barely cover the pork.
+Pour in the liquid from soaking the mushrooms to deglaze the pot and top up with water if necessary, just enough to barely cover the pork.
 Add hard-boiled eggs.
 Bring to a boil and then lower the heat to let it gently simmer for the next 1 hour or until the pork is fork-tender.
 15 minutes before the end of cooking time, add the potatoes and cook until soft but not mushy.
 Adjust seasonings to your taste

 If cooking with a slow cooker: